Urban Water Management Resources

 Welcome to the University of California Cooperative Extension of Orange County Water Quality and Water Resources Outreach Program.
-This program is designed to promote researched based information on sustaining one of our most precious natural resources - water.
+This program promotes researched based information with the goal of sustaining and protecting one of our most precious natural resources - water.

-Join in protecting human health and local water resources by letting us guide you through better management practices to reduce run-off, conserve water, and improve the water quality generated by urban activities.
+Join in safeguarding human health and local water resources by letting us guide you through better management practices to reduce run-off, conserve water, and improve the water quality generated by urban activities.

 Urban Water Management Blog - BLPS in OC

 Added August 6, 2020

 If you're a landscape or horticultural professional, garden writer or blogger, breeder or a UC Master Gardener, we could use your help on evaluating a research project partially located at UC South Coast Research and Extension...

 Added July 30, 2020

 Report Unsolicited Seeds to APHIS Have you had unexpected seeds show up in the mail?
 Unknown seeds could be invasive plants, contain invasive insects, or have plant disease causing agents.
 Here's what the United States Department of Agriculture Animal...